 - At night, apply a lotion containing glycolic acid to the affected areas.
 This exfoliates the surface skin cells and reduces the likelihood of new inflamed spots.

-- Consider laser hair removal.
+Another treatment that may be considered is laser hair removal.
 In some cases, this is much more effective than any other measure.